2017 Incarnate Word Cardinals football team

 The 2017 Incarnate Word Cardinals football team represented the University of the Incarnate Word in the 2017 NCAA Division I FCS football season.
 The Cardinals were in their first full season of FCS and Southland Conference eligibility, as they had completed their four-year transition to Division I from Division II.
 They were led by sixth-year head coach Larry Kennan.
 They played their home games at Gayle and Tom Benson Stadium.
 They finished the season 1–10, 1–7 in Southland play to finish in ninth place.

 On November 28, head coach Larry Kennan was fired.
 He finished at Incarnate Word with a six-year record of 20–46.

-Previous season

-The Cardinals finished the season 3–8, 3–6 in Southland play to finish in a tie for eighth place.